clach04/handbase-py/README.md

     ./handbase/csv/db2csv.py /tmp/somedb.sqlite3 quotes

 When imported using http://androidphone:8000/csv_import.html into a new table should end up with two fields named to match the original schema both set to the TEXT datatype, with max length of "quote" to 71 (which matches the max string length in the demo).
+Try updating the 2nd column type to "Check-Box".

 NOTE incomplete!
 Does not handle:

   * file/string encoding
   * NULL values
   * **Any datatypes**, it handles strings (and does not warn about truncation, see note about encoding) and integers to some extent (no warings about truncated/unsupported values)
+  * Maximum number of fields check

 ### Processing CSV Files Exported From Handbase For Android